-• Remarks on VLTI Operations:
+• Remarks on VLTI operations:

-- Support for VLTI proposals: For VLTI users needing assistance to prepare their VLTI proposals, the community-supported VLTI Expertise Centres distributed throughout Europe can offer in-depth support.
-They also offer support for observation preparation, advanced data reduction and analysis. - VLTI Imaging: In Period 108, ESO will continue a scheme to optimize operations for aperture synthesis (imaging) with the VLTI.
+Support for VLTI proposals: For VLTI users needing assistance to prepare their VLTI proposals, the community-supported VLTI Expertise Centres - distributed throughout Europe - can offer in-depth support.
+They also offer support for observation preparation, advanced data reduction and analysis.

+- VLTI imaging: In Period 110, ESO will continue a scheme to optimize operations for aperture synthesis (imaging) with the VLTI.
 This scheme only applies to Service Mode observations with the ATs.
-The reader is referred to the Period 108 VLTI manual for imaging requirements: observing mode, minimum requested time and minimum time range.
+The reader is referred to the Period 110 VLTI manual for imaging requirements: observing mode, minimum requested time and minimum time range.
 It is highly recommended to request imaging in SM.
-Imaging proposals requesting VM are expected to present a strong justification.

-As of Period 108, ESO introduces imaging slots (ISLs) in the VLTI-AT telescope schedule, in order to further improve the efficiency of VLTI imaging observations.
+Imaging proposals requesting VM are expected to present a strong justification. - Since Period 108, ESO has introduced imaging slots (ISLs) in the VLTI-AT telescope schedule, in order to further improve the efficiency of VLTI imaging observations.
 ISLs are periods of about two weeks of uninterrupted service mode, with flexibility on the exact dates to change the AT configurations.
-The ISLs are specifically set aside and centred around new moon in November, February, May, and August of every year.
+The ISLs are specifically set aside and centred around new moon in February, May, August and November of every year.
 PIs of GTO programmes, Large Programmes and programmes requiring Visitor Mode are requested to adhere to this restriction for their planning.
 ISLs are primarily intended to support imaging observations, but they are not restricted to this type of VLTI observations.
 ISLs are regular SM time, and OBs are executed according to their priority.
-Likewise, imaging observations are not restricted to ISLs, but can be completed in SM time outside of the ISLs.

-- Relocation configurations: For operational reasons, observations may occasionally take place on relocation configurations during a transition between two standard configurations.
+Likewise, imaging observations are not restricted to ISLs, but can be completed in SM time outside of the ISLs. - Relocation configurations: For operational reasons, observations may occasionally take place on relocation configurations during a transition between two standard configurations.
 A criterion of at least 50% baseline length overlap will be used.
 This scheme will be primarily used for imaging runs.
-The overlap in baseline length between standard and relocation configurations is detailed in the VLTI Configurations Overview webpage. - VLTI-UT operations: Due to the first phase of the recoating of the four UT Coudé trains, the UTs will not be available for VLTI for six weeks at the beginning of Period 108.
+The overlap in baseline length between standard and relocation configurations is detailed in the VLTI Configurations Overview webpage. - VLTI-UT operations: The second phase of the recoating of the four UT Coudé trains is expected to take place early in Period 110 and will continue in the following even Periods.

-- Remarks on VLTI Instruments: - GRAVITY (astrometric measurements): ESO invites proposals with the goal of performing astrometric measurements, a capability which is still under development (see, e.g., the following articles: Gravity collaboration, 2017, A&A 602, A94 and The Messenger 170, 10).
-Proposers who wish to use the astrometric capability and contribute to its development are invited to consult the GRAVITY webpage and contact the astrometric team at least two weeks before the proposal submission deadline. - MATISSE is offered in Period 108 on the UTs (supported by the visible MACAO AO system), and on the short, medium and large AT configurations in Service and Visitor modes.
-MATISSE is offered with restricted use of GRAVITY as an external Fringe Tracker in the so-called GRA4MAT mode on the ATs only.
+• Remarks on VLTI instruments:

+- GRAVITY (astrometric measurements): ESO invites proposals with the goal of performing astrometric measurements, a capability which is still under development (see, e.g., the following articles: Gravity collaboration, 2017, A&A 602, A94 and The Messenger 170, 10).
+Proposers who wish to use the astrometric capability and contribute to its development are invited to consult the GRAVITY webpage and contact the astrometric team at least two weeks before the proposal submission deadline. - GRAVITY dual-field wide mode: Starting with Period 110 a new dual-field wide observing mode is offered for the UTs and the small and astrometric configurations of the ATs.
+This mode allows fringe tracking from a target that is up to 30 arcsec away from the science target by using the VLTI Star Separators to separate the beams.
+The magnitude limits of the fringe tracker and acquisition camera and the expected sensitivity for the science camera in this mode can be found on the GRAVITY webpages and are based on a preliminary characterisation of the mode.
+Due to the need of good atmospheric conditions (turbulence category 30% and better), observations are strongly encouraged to be carried out in service mode to ensure that the conditions are met.
+Note that the dual-field wide mode only provides relative measures (differential visibilities and phases), no absolute visibilities, due to atmospheric effects when separation increases.
+Calibrations of the interferometric transfer function are thus not needed and not offered for this mode.